 1- Things Can Be Executed Much Faster

 When you are running a start-up, there is going to be a whole lot less red-tape than in larger companies.
-Large companies normally have a huge chain of command that must be followed, forms to fill out, and affirmatives to be gotten from chief executives before initiatives can move forward.
+Large companies normally have a huge chain of command that must be followed, forms to fill out, and affirmative to be gotten from chief executives before initiatives can move forward.

 However, this is something that start-ups don’t have to deal with.
-Because they are pretty new to the game, they can position themselves to move super quickly and to not have that red-tape and tons of policies that other businesses have.
+Because they are pretty new to the game, they can position themselves to move super quickly and do not have that red-tape and tons of policies that other businesses have.

 2- You Have Quick Access to Business Resources

-Whenever you are in a start-up and you have an amazing idea that your boss thinks are great, resources can immediately be allocated over to push your idea forward.
+Whenever you are in a start-up and you have an amazing business idea that your boss thinks are great, resources can immediately be allocated over to push your idea forward.
 No matter whether this idea is a new home controller system like those from the Smart Future or any other idea, this is common in successful startups.